 Is Coffee Yay or Nay?

-You may have been told to limit or even cut out caffeine during the luteal phase because it apparently increases PMS symptoms.
-However a recent prospective study from the American Journal of Clinical Nutrition offered a different perspective suggesting that “the current recommendations for women to reduce caffeine intake may not help prevent the development of PMS”.
-That doesn’t mean you can run out and fill up your Big Gulp with java- excessive consumption of caffeine can cause high blood pressure, fast heartbeat, irritability and insomnia.
+A recent prospective study from the American Journal of Clinical Nutrition offered a different perspective suggesting that “the current recommendations for women to reduce caffeine intake may not help prevent the development of PMS”.
+That doesn’t mean you can run out and fill up your Big Gulp with java.
+Excessive consumption of caffeine can cause high blood pressure, fast heartbeat, irritability and insomnia.
 For some women, getting enough sleep can be challenging during the luteal phase because excessive caffeine intake may be inhibiting a good night’s rest.
 Many women may also drink more coffee if they feel fatigued by their cycle, which is only a temporary fix.
 We suggest limiting your caffeine intake to no more than 2 cups a day and getting in that exercise to boost your energy naturally.

-So yah, being a woman can suck but I hope these menstrual cycle diet tips will help you manage your time of the month and help you choose the best foods to eat on your period.
+So yah, being a woman can suck.
+I hope these menstrual cycle diet tips will help you manage your time of the month and help you choose the best foods to eat on your period.

 Now I want to know: